Skip to content

 Mt.
 Ashland Uphill Use Policy

-For Current Uphill Access status, always check the Mountain Report.
+You can find the current Uphill Access status above, but always check the Mountain Report.

 Mt.
 Ashland Ski Area is excited to offer uphill access for the 2024-25 season.
 Uphill Access Pass armbands will be $15 per person for Mt.
 Ashland 24/25 season pass holders and $45 per person for all other visitors, proceeds of which will be dedicated to mountain safety programs.
-All Uphill Access Pass customers must sign an uphill-specific waiver, uphill policy, and the Uphill Access Code of Conduct.
-All Uphill Access Passholders must watch the Uphill Access Safety Education video before Uphill Access Pass armbands can be picked up beginning in late November.
-Armbands will not be mailed.
 Uphill Access Passes are for sale now; link is at the bottom of this page.

 Please Read Carefully